2 min read

 Emerging Technology for Energy Integration

-Utilities are shifting from a model in which we forecast demand and schedule supply to one in which we forecast supply and schedule demand.
+Utilities are shifting from a model in which we forecast demand and schedule supply, to where we forecast supply and schedule demand.
 Power providers will need to embrace flexibility in order to capitalize on this shifting dynamic.
 A variety of emerging technologies will be essential to more efficient use of renewable resources and the grid itself.

 Artificial Intelligence